BigelowLab/ersst/README.md

 If you are developing a local repository of the data, you can use built-in capabilities of `fetch_ersst()`.
 Each layer is saved separately as either `ersst.vv.YYYYmm.tif` or `erssta.vv.YYYYmm.tif`.
 Returned is a database of the fetched-and-stored contents.
-Note that pass in the available online database listing; this just saves the time needed to repeat the query.
+Note that you can pass in the available online database listing; this just saves the time needed to repeat the query.

 ``` r
 root_path <- "~/ersst_data"